An outstanding illustrator portfolio makes all the difference between you getting hired.

 – Create a super clean website

 I believe the more refined and focused you are, the better your work will appear.
+If you want to improve your illustration style, this blog post by Tania McCartney is a great read – full of tips and excellent advice.

 Really celebrate your work!